SunshineSam/Scripts/NinjaRMM/Windows/SecureBoot Management/README.md

 - ✅ **Outputs formatted WYSIWYG/HTML cards** for fleet-wide visibility in NinjaRMM or local use-case

 > ⚙️ Gain full auditing insight to the firmware state, and reports exactly what (if anything) needs to happen next.

-> ⚠️ When running the script file locally without NinjaRMM (this is paired with -saveStatusLocal), please see [Local Run Fix](#️-running-local)
 ---

 ## 📦 Prerequisites